pfeilbr/aws-cdk-playground/README.md

 * every resource defined in CDK tree has a path
 * `this.node.path` - concatenation of path traversal to the node in the CDK tree. (e.g. `MyStack/Assets`)
+* this path is added to the `Metadata` property for each resource in cfn.

 ### CDK Identifiers